YairHalberstadt/fluentlang/README.md

 }
 ```

-Here a and b are equavelent.
+Here a and b are equivalent.

 Every object has an implicit interface it implements, and is a subtype of any interface this interface is a subtype of.